 How do things compare now to when you first started practising shamanism?

 It's an industry now.
-Westerners realized there's money to be made.
-A lot of the retreat centers are western-run.
-This is, in a way, similar to illegal mining.
+Westerners realised there's money to be made.
+A lot of the retreat centres are western-run.
+This is in a way similar to illegal mining.
 They come and steal our ancient wisdom and sell it for profit.

 When I first started, ayahuasca was all about healing people.
 It used to be about diagnosing the illness and helping people to improve.
 But now there are companies commercialising this and completely contaminating the culture of ayahuasca.

 Even worse, there are shaman training programs.
 People come, sign up to a course, take a few workshops, maybe get a certificate and call themselves a shaman.
 Then they go on to treat people.
 This is extremely dangerous.
 You cannot be a shaman in two weeks.
 Can you imagine a doctor operating on someone without any knowledge and proper equipment?